 JOHN SIMON GUGGENHEIM MEMORIAL FOUNDATION

-One of the most prestigious awards in its field, the Guggenheim Fellowship is considered a mid-career award for those who are well established in their area of expertise.
+One of the most prestigious awards in its field, the Guggenheim Fellowship supports choreographers and scholars conducting research related to dance.
+This is considered a mid-career award for those who are well established in their area of expertise.

 HEARST FOUNDATIONS